ZacharyGeurts/AMOURANTHRTX/README.md

 Zero overhead RTX, it is just "turned on".
 For whatever Linux wants to build for you.
 Or whereever you can get cmake working.
 StoneKey.hpp is the everything of Vulkan made globals and hackerproof.
 Read as, this is an opera.
+StoneKey hands you the sealed vaults.
+Use them from there as globals.
+The rest is invisble.
 This is an opera.
 Do not underestimate it.
 Each piece in and of itself smart and friendly.
 Compile time decides your friendlies, hold tight for cheese wheels.